pivotal/docs-tas-adapter/install.md

    cf api API-FQDN --skip-ssl-validation
    ```

+   Where:

-   Where `API-FQDN` is the fully qualified domain name (FQDN) for the Application Service Adapter API.
+   - `API-FQDN` is the fully qualified domain name (FQDN) for the Application Service Adapter API.

    > **Note** If you configured Application Service Adapter with a globally trusted certificate during installation, you can omit the `--skip-ssl-validation` flag.